ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - **Advocate for state-level property tax assessment reform** that considers climate resilience in valuations

 **Rationale:** Massachusetts Proposition 2½ and constitutional limitations severely restrict municipal taxation authority.
 However, fee-based programs that reflect actual service costs are legally permissible, and state-level tax policy changes could create the economic incentives needed locally.
 Direct incentives are more cost-effective than offset strategies which require $5-146 million for meaningful impact.

+**Limitation:** Even with improved financing mechanisms, property owners still face the same underlying retrofit costs and technical challenges.
+Incentives can reduce but not eliminate the $150,000-$700,000+ per unit expense for deep retrofits required for net-zero performance.

 ### Strategy 3: Governance Authority Restructuring